"Most people don't realize it, but everyone has the opportunity to have an impact on someone's life."

 By Victoria Sagebiel, University Communications Intern

-Student Star Profiles are produced by the offices of Information Technology Services, the Provost, Student Affairs, Undergraduate Studies and University Communications.
+Produced by the offices of Information Technology Services, the Provost, Student Affairs, Undergraduate Studies and University Communications.